-No doubt, "the struggle for independence in Africa could not have been possible without the African affirmation of the self as a social and cultural being."17 Ramose calls this self defence.
-According to him, "self defence is a natural, perhaps even an instinctive reaction of all living organisms confronted with imminent injury".18 Though this is true, the Blackman's success in this regard is seriously challenged by basic supposition of the problems of tribal antagonism and secessionist conflicts, crisis of national integration and identification, which ultimately depict his inability to truly define himself politically, fueling the question of his existence and identity as a being in the world.
-Foremost African leaders and nationalists had generated ideologies like Consciencism, Ujamaa, Welfarism, and Humanism to reflect their perception of the ideal political position for the continent.
+No doubt, "the struggle for independence in Africa could not have been possible without the African affirmation of the self as a social and cultural being."
+Ramose calls this self defence.
+According to him, "self defence is a natural, perhaps even an instinctive reaction of all living organisms confronted with imminent injury."
+Though this is true, the Blackman's success in this regard is seriously challenged by basic supposition of the problemsof tribalantagonism and secessionist conflicts, crisis of national integration and identification, which ultimately depict his inability to truly define himself politically, fueling the question of his existence and identity as a being in the world.
+Foremost African leaders and nationalists hadgenerated ideologies like Consciencism, Ujamaa, Welfarism, and Humanism to reflect their perception of the ideal political positionfor the continent, yet, these have done just little to assuage the political predicament on the continent.
 In fact, some of these ideals have added to exacerbate rather than cure the political dilemma of the Blackman.
 That is;

 Some of the aspirations of Africa's pioneer nationalists have met with relative success but newer problems have emerged in their place or old ones have come back forcefully in new dressings.
-This greatly undermines any achievement that could have been made.19 culminating in the inability of individuals to identify with their national aspirations, buttress this position.
+This greatly undermines any achievement that could have been made.

+The fact that Africa records high rate of socio-economic backwardness, political maladministration instability, and poverty, internal antagonism and conflicts, culminating in the inability of individuals to identify with their national aspirations, buttress this position.
 Consequently, a review of the political situation on the continent is imperative.
-This would properly happen in the light of an ideal; "a sound philosophical grounding for the African political land-scape today is urgent as it is necessary."20 This to be successful, has to be "both responsible and responsive; listening to the needs of the African people, and taking a guiding role in the way politics conscious of the African individual, in particular, and the human person, in general should be conducted"21.
+This would properly happen in the light of an ideal; "a sound philosophical grounding for the African political land-scape today is urgent as it is necessary."
+This to be successful, has to be "both responsible and responsive; listening to the needs of the African people, and taking a guiding role in the way politics conscious of the African individual, in particular, and thehuman person, in general should be conducted"21.
 In other words, a re-evaluation of the basic philosophies on which most modern African states operate is called for.
 The supposition, therefore, is that the value and practice of popular government, the presumed widely accepted form of government in contemporary Africa, needs adequate critical tinkering.